 The average cost of a whole house repipe in Orlando is between $3,000 - $8,000.

 Keep in mind that this is the average.
-Depending on your particular project, your price could be more or less.
-In the next section we’ll talk about aspects that can affect the cost.
+Depending on the plumbing in your home, your price could be more or less.
+In the next section we'll talk about aspects that can affect the cost.

 Factors That Influence The Cost Of A Repipe

-Every repipe is different and may includes things that could increase your cost.
+Every repipe, like every house, is different and may include an additional cost depending on the plumbing in your home.
 Based on our experience, these are some of the things that will increase the cost of your repipe.

 The Number Of Drops

-A “drop” is a water line that is run to a fixture or appliance.
+In plumbing lingo, a "drop" is a water line that is run to a plumbing fixture or appliance in your house that uses water.
 A good rule of thumb is that if it needs hot and cold water, then it has 2 drops.
 If it only needs cold water, then it has one drop.
-The more drops you have in your home, the more you’ll need to invest in your repipe.
-See below for the number of drops typical items in your home have:
+The more drops you have in your home, the more your repipe will cost.
+See below for the number of drops typical plumbing fixtures and appliances have:

 Size of your house and ease of access

-A larger home will naturally cost more to repipe due to the increased material and labor needed to repipe a larger home.
-However, if your home is smaller or you only need a partial repipe, then you cost can be decreased.
+Repiping cost for a large house will be more than a smaller house.
+A larger home will cost more to repipe due to the increased material and labor needed.
+However, if your home is smaller or you only need a partial repipe, then your repiping cost can be decreased.

-Another factor concerning your home is the ease of plumbing access.
-If your plumbing fixtures are hard to reach and will require more time to complete, then you can expect the price to increase.
+Another factor affecting the cost of a repipe is the ease of plumbing access.
+If your plumbing fixtures are hard to reach and will require more time to complete, then you can expect the cost to increase.

 PEX vs Copper Piping

-When it is time to repipe your home, you have options on the material you use.
-At Pro-Tech we recommend using PEX pipe.
-However, if you choose to use copper then you can expect the cost to increase by 60-70% due to material cost as well as increased labor.
+When it is time to repipe your home, you have the option to use PEX pipes or copper pipes.
+At Pro-Tech we recommend using PEX pipes.
+PEX pipes are more affordable than copper pipes and have a very long life span.
+Although copper pipes costs more per linear foot, they also have a longer life span that PEX.
+Copper pipes are also more difficult to install and will increase your labor cost.
+If you use copper pipes then you can expect the cost of your repipe to increase by 60-70% over PEX pipes.
 (Learn more about the pros and cons of PEX vs Copper pipe)